SvenSpecimen/github-slideshow/_posts/0000-01-02-SvenSpecimen.md

 title: "Welcome to our second slide!"
 ---
 Your text
-Use the left arrow to go back!
+Hello World.
+I have dyslexia and this is very hard, but the solution is to not give up.